Managing bounced emails – a quick guide

 What’s a permanent bounce?

 These are emails that contain an error with their address.
-They will continue to bounce if you resend messages to them.
+They will continue to bounce if you resend messages to them, which is why the system automatically deactivates them.
 Common reasons for a permanent bounce are that the mailbox does not exist or the address has been spelt incorrectly.

 What’s a temporary bounce?